gramuah/ccnn/README.md

 This code allows the usage of CPU and GPU.
 We strongly recommend the usage the GPU due it is going to short the training and testing time by a factor of 10 or so.

-1. For training, we recommend to have a GPU with at least 3GB of memory.
+1. For training, we recommend having a GPU with at least 3GB of memory.

 2. For testing, a GPU with 2GB memory is enough.